 The partnership between the Peace Corps and Cornell started in 1961 when the agency was first conceived by President John F. Kennedy as an opportunity for Americans to promote peace by volunteering their time, energy and expertise in developing countries.

 The mission of the Peace Corps is to help people of interested countries meet the need for trained men and women, help people from host countries have a better understanding of people from the U.S., and help people from the U.S. have a better understanding of other peoples.

 Over the years, the partnership between the Peace Corps and Cornell has grown, from 1962, when 18 Cornell graduates were among the first cohort of volunteers to today, when over 40 Cornell alums are serving abroad.
 Cornell ranks #4 in Peace Corps recruits among medium-sized colleges and universities.

 Students who take advantage of the Cornell/Peace Corps collaboration graduate with skills that are highly sought by employers in the nonprofit, governmental, and private sectors.
 It's a unique opportunity that combines a Cornell learning experience with hands-on Peace Corps service.
 Degree programs at Cornell are offered through International Programs in the College of Agriculture and Life Sciences, and City & Regional Planning in the College of Architecture, Art & Planning.

-Cornell's on-campus Peace Corps coordinator is available for students and community members who have questions about Peace Corps, the application process, volunteer life, and admission to available programs, including the Master's International and Coverdell Fellows programs.
+Cornell's on-campus Peace Corps coordinator, Patrick Starr, is available for students and community members who have questions about Peace Corps, the application process, volunteer life, and admission to available programs, including the Master's International and Coverdell Fellows programs.